[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 On the way through Baltimore, as there had been a disturbance a few days before in the passage of a Massachusetts regiment,c the Colonel thought best, as it was just after daylight, not to make any display, but march quietly through the city without music.
 A pert Secessionist stepped up to Colonel Davies and said: "Where is your music, Colonel?"
 He replied very pleasantly: "In our cartridge boxes."

 p53 On organizing the army for the battle of Bull Run, Colonel Davies was assigned to the command of a brigade of four regiments, and moved over to Alexandria in camp.
-The day before the battle, Colonel Davies had his command encamped at Centreville, and at General Indicates a West Point graduate and gives his Class.McDowell's tent that evening received his instructions for the next day.
+The day before the battle, Colonel Davies had his command encamped at Centreville, and at General Indicates a West Point graduate, Class of 1838: a link to his biographical entry in Cullum's Register.McDowell's tent that evening received his instructions for the next day.

 His duty was to go to Blackburn's Ford, and open the battle by a demonstration of artillery.
 Early in the morning he had his command on the march, directed by a guide.